svenska-ikea/pbctf-2021-authors-solves/access-key/README.md

-# Access\_key
+# Access\_key (1 solve)

 *I made a kernel driver that only allows me to get root access.
 Well......because only I have the key.*

 ## Description

 This challenge consists of a int overflow that triggers a race condition based on kmalloc's behaviour.
 The challenge involves heap spraying to gain control of the object, subsequently leak, and Ret\_to\_CFU to obtain a root shell.
+The source code for this challenge was made public after 24 hours with no solves during the CTF.

 ## Driver Functionality